isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-april.md

 ### <a name="summary"></a>Samenvatting

-De productlanceringsdatum van april 2021 is nu gepubliceerd.
+De kalender voor productlancering van april 2021 is nu gepubliceerd.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Alle partners die het programma Cloud Solution Provider (CSP)
+Alle partners die het CSP-programma (Cloud Solution Provider) gebruiken

 ### <a name="details"></a>Details